 First, let's determine what you will need.

 Don't know to untangle hair?
 Use a comb!
-A wide tooth comb is great for detangling all textures of extensions.
+A wide-tooth comb is great for detangling all textures of extensions.

-Wide tooth combs usage can handle bigger knots, reduce shedding and fall out because the larger diameter offers less friction than smaller combs.
+Wide-tooth combs usage can handle bigger knots, reduce shedding, and fall out because the larger diameter offers less friction than smaller combs.

 A Goody Detangle Comb is a great tool, it has the wide teeth, a handle for sturdiness and is at Target for $2.49.

 There are various types of weave brushes that will help in prolonging the life of your weave or wig to properly detangle them.
 Certain brushes will ensure you are not losing too much hair as some hair tools will pull hair out your strands causing much shedding.
-Use a weave brush that is like a wide-paddled brush which is best on wet or dry extensions.
+Use a weave brush that is like a wide-paddled brush that is best on wet or dry extensions.

 However, it is best to use on dry hair extensions after detangling your hair with a comb to distribute oils and finish detangling those last few kinks and knots.

 Paddle brushes are also perfect for smoothing hair out and in conjunction with a blow dryer.
 The brush should not be used for initial detangling because it will cause extensions to shed and split ends.

 The Wet Brush Pro Select Condition Edition Paddle Brush - Punchy Pink - Brushes - No Color is a good brush to use for detangling.